Harvest Balloon Festival reaches new heights

 - Credit: Gavin Bickerton-Jones

-For the second year running, Old Buckingham's Harvest Balloon Festival went down as a huge success.
+For the second year running, Old Buckenham's Harvest Balloon Festival went down as a huge success.

 Clear blue skies welcomed a rainbow of hot air balloons as they flew over Norfolk for the three-day weekend festival.

-The event was hosted at the Old Buckingham Country Park from August 12 to 14, with visitors able to stay on the park's campsites during the heatwave.
+The event was hosted at the Old Buckenham Country Park from August 12 to 14, with visitors able to stay on the park's campsites during the heatwave.

 Street food outlets, a beer festival and live entertainment accompanied the balloon night glows and flights.